-- 1. Turn on the system. - 2.
+- 1. Turn on the multimedia system. - 2.
 Touch the screen where the time is displayed.

-The clock setting menu will appear on the screen. - 3.
-To move the hour forward, touch the screen where the Λ word "Hour" with the arrow pointing upward is displayed.
-To move the hour backward, touch the screen where the word "Hour" with the arrow pointing downward is displayed. - 4.
+- 3. Touch the screen where "User Clock" is displayed.
+The clock setting menu will appear on the screen. - 4.
+To move the hour forward, touch the screen where the word "Hour" with the arrow pointing upward is displayed.
+To move the hour backward, touch the screen where the word "Hour" with the arrow pointing downward is displayed. - 5.
 To move the minute forward, touch the screen where the word "Min" with the arrow pointing upward is displayed.
-To move the minute backward, touch the screen where the word "Min" with the arrow pointing downward is displayed. - 5.
+To move the minute backward, touch the screen where the word "Min" with the arrow pointing downward is displayed. - 6.
 To save the new time setting, touch the screen where the word "Save" is displayed.